BattlesquadronHeroquestImperiumInfestationObliteratorSwivTerrorpods

 Amiga notes

 This page is my own reference for using my Amiga A600, but it may also help others.
+I wanted a single page "cheat sheet" for all the things I need to remember about setting up and using the machine, as details are easily forgotten if you only use the Amiga occasionally.

-AmigaDOS commands
+3. AmigaDOS commands

 Most common commands:

-Drives and directories
+4. Drives and directories

 AmigaDOS uses volume names followed by a colon rather than drive letters.
 You can refer to a disk by its device name (DF0:, DH0:, CF0:) or by the volume label written on the disk (e.g. Workbench3.1:, CF_Card:).
 Both resolve to the same thing.
-Paths use forward slashes: DH0:Games/MindWalker/MindWalker.
+Paths use forward slashes: DH0:Games/MindWalker/MindWalker.info.

 Typical device / volume names: